The appeal lies in the freshly made and cut noodles and the freedom to customize the flavor.

 Today's special menu item: Salad Mixed Noodles - 1,200 yen

 The clientele is mainly Waseda University students, but there are also quite a few working adults.
-Although it has only been open for about a year, Okuyama san says it has already become friendly with some students, who have come to give them advice on job hunting or to say hello at Convocation.
-Enjoying freshly made noodles and creating your own perfect bowl, "Nishou" embodies the very essence of "the joy of eating."
+Although it has only been open for about a year, Okuyama says he has already become friendly with some students, who have come to get advice on job hunting or to say hello at graduation.
+Enjoying freshly made noodles and creating your own perfect bowl, "Nisho" embodies the very essence of "the joy of eating."
 Be sure to visit and find your own perfect bowl.

 Store Information